second-state/wasm-learning/nodejs/kmeans/README.md

 * Use k-means algorithm to fit a model for the simulated data points.
 * Predict which cluster a newly observed point falls into.

+This example is inspired by [this article](https://www.lpalmieri.com/posts/2019-12-01-taking-ml-to-production-with-rust-a-25x-speedup/), which showed that Rust produced a 25x performance gain from Python.

 ## Set up

 ```